Fxztam/FormsMaterializedItem/README.md

                 END IF;
         END IF;
     ```
-* Automatic test with comparizion of result states and values:
+* Automatic test with comparison of result states and values:

     ```sql
         PROCEDURE prc_chk_item_sequence IS